 - 1. Registration for the degree audit and the application for the degree certificate must be submitted to the Student Administration no later than 20 working days before the intended date of graduation (date of presentation) in question is to be held. - 2.
 The student must submit the final study programme to the Student Administration no later than the day on which the period referred to in section 1 commences. - 3.
-All requirements must be met and all results must have been submitted to the Student Administration no later than five working days before the intended date of graduation. - 4.
+All requirements must be met and all results must have been submitted to the Student Administration no later than five working days before the intended date of the oral presentation. - 4.
 The Student Administration has the possibility of putting a student forward for the degree audit if it has established that the student has met all the obligations for the degree audit.
 The Student Administration will inform the student of its intention to put the student forward for the degree audit.
-The Student Administration will drop its intention when the student indicates within the specified period that he/she wishes to improve a result or wishes to supplement his/her examination programme.
+The Student Administration will drop its intention when the student indicates within the specified period that there is a wish to improve a result or wish to supplement the examination programme.
 In that case, the student will have the opportunity to do so the rest of the current academic year.